HITECHCRIME/HC_SG51_Colorized_World/README.md

 [VERSE 1]
-preach words, they don't mean a thing same a thing same to _everyone_, just the one the chosen one, fast to reap
+preach words, they don't mean a thing same a thing same to _everyone_, just for you the chosen one, fast to reap

-different everything, no simple minds that's where hate comes in who knows (when) - what next day\ll bring again say it through the tears (tears) make it clear to trust me (i say) painting grey on a masterpiece seeking all waste among order throttle fully bent (done) no hidden layers just the grief, truly only thing is my own cause, own charge own retreat
+different everything, no simple minds that's where hate comes in who knows (when) - what next day'll bring ya

+say it through the tears (tears) make it clear to trust me (i say) then again painting grey on a masterpiece seeking all waste among order throttle fully bent, no hidden layers just the grief, truly only thing is my own cause, own charge own retreat